 John Mosley- ELAC Men’s Basketball Coach

-In the 2015-16 season, the Huskies were destined to make history again with a 26-4 record, the school’s best.
-Under Mosley the Huskies claimed the South Coast Conference Championship and Mosley was named SCC Coach of the Year.
-The huskies were ranked as high as #2 in the CCAAA coach’s poll and marched all the way to the Elite-Eight in their 4th consecutive visit to the CCAAA State playoffs.
-Six Huskies on the 2015-16 squad successfully matriculated to 4 year universities.
+In the 2015-16 season, the Huskies were destined to make history again with a 26-4 record, the school’s best ever.
+Under Mosley, the Huskies claimed the South Coast Conference Championship and Mosley was named SCC Coach of the Year.
+The Huskies were ranked as high as #2 in the CCAAA Coach’s Poll and marched all the way to the Elite-Eight in their fourth consecutive visit to the CCAAA State playoffs.
+Six Huskies on the 2015-16 squad successfully matriculated to 4-year universities.

 The 2014-2015 season was one of the most magical seasons in ELAC History with Mosley at the helm.
-The Huskies made a 3rd trip to the CCCAA State Tournament as a modest 13 seed with a modern day Cinderella run.
-The 22-11 Huskies hushed all doubters while winning a play-in game for the tourney birth, the huskies continued to win 5 straight to reach The California Community College Athletic Association (CCCAA) State Championship game (1st in ELAC 70 year history).
-The Huskies ended their run as Saddleback College squeezed out a 50-47 win leaving ELAC the 2014-2015 CCCAA State Finalist.
-Mosley also saw 4 sophomores named All-South Coast Conference, 2 players named to the CCCAA State All-Tournament Team and 1 named to the CCCAA All-State Team.
-Seven Huskies on the 2014-15 squad successfully matriculated to 4 year universities.
+The Huskies made their third trip to the CCCAA State Tournament as a modest #13-seed - a modern day Cinderella run.
+The 22-11 Huskies first hushed all doubters by winning a play-in game for a tourney birth.
+Then, the Huskies continued to win five straight games to reach The California Community College Athletic Association (CCCAA) State Championship game (1st time in ELAC's 70 year history).
+The run was unfortunately ended by Saddleback College as the Gauchos squeezed out a 50-47 win, leaving ELAC the 2014-2015 CCCAA State Finalist.
+Mosley also saw four sophomores named All-South Coast Conference, two players named to the CCCAA State All-Tournament Team and one named to the CCCAA All-State Team.
+Seven Huskies on the 2014-15 squad successfully matriculated to 4-year universities.

-Mosley and his wife La Shaunda have three children: Jackson 14, Moriah 12 and Leah 10.
+Mosley and his wife La Shaunda have three children: Jackson, Moriah and Leah.
 Mosley has a fulltime faculty assignment for the Kinesiology Department and also works with The Male Leadership Academy at ELAC, a program that supports the vision of underrepresented Men of Color and supports their success at the Community College.